boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    assigned a single egress queue.
 The sum of slice CIRs, used as the weight in weighted queueing model, must not exceed the physical capacity of the attachment circuit.
-Slice requests above this limit must be rejected by the IETF NSC, unless an already established slice with lower priority, if such exists, is preempted.
+Slice requests above this limit must be rejected by the RFC XXXX NSC, unless an already established slice with lower priority, if such exists, is preempted.

 ~~~